jvorhauer/spikes/README.md

 * [GitHub project](https://github.com/jvorhauer/spikes)
 * [sbt release](https://github.com/sbt/sbt-release)

+Advice is to create branch for each issue, work on that issue-branch and when finished PR.
+Some overhead, but more focus and cleaner process.
+Also update this document when applicable.

 ### Further reading required

 * [JGraphT](https://jgrapht.org)
 * [Cassovary](https://github.com/twitter/cassovary) interesting Twitter Big Graph library in Scala, but not maintained since 2018

-Advice is to create branch for each issue, work on that issue-branch and when finished PR.
-Some overhead, but more focus and cleaner process.
-Also update this document when applicable.

 ## Model

 The Model is the blueprint for the elements in the Application State.

-A User has 0 or more Entries that can be one of 5 things.

 An Entry can have Comments.